pypsa-meets-earth/pypsa-earth/doc/user-guide/plotting.md

 jupyter lab
 ```

----

 ## Custom Plotting with PyPSA

-For analyses beyond the built-in scripts, load any solved network directly in Python and use PyPSA's built-in `n.plot()` method.
+For analyses beyond the built-in scripts, load a solved network directly in
+Python and use PyPSA's `n.plot()` method.

 ### Load a solved network